-IT Engineer I - Application Support and Security
+IT Engineer I - Application Support, Security and Desktop

-This recruitment will be used to fill two vacancies in the Police Department.
-One position will be in the Application Support assignment and the other position in the Security assignment.
+This recruitment will be used to fill three vacancies in the Police Department.
+One position will be in the Application Support assignment one position in the Security assignment and one position in the Desktop assignment.
 This recruitment will be used to establish a Citywide list to fill possible future vacancies.
 First review of applications will be Monday, February 11, 2019.

 The Information Technology (IT) Engineer I class provides skilled technical services in support of installation, configuration, testing, integration, and ongoing support for City applications or infrastructure within one of the technical support areas of Business Applications and Application Development; Business Analytics; Database; Desktop and Mobile Services; Service Desk; Geographic Information System (GIS); Network; Security; Unified Communications; Server, Storage, and Backup; and Police Department-Information Technology (PDIT) Security.

 Business Solutions Assignment: Gathers requirements and performs limited business analyst responsibilities for the single function or less-complex customer solutions, and independently performs application development, coding and configuration management in alignment with set standards.
 Creates, modifies, and maintains websites and web-based applications.
 Creates test scripts and follows quality assurance (QA) processes resulting in increased percentage of successful implemented changes and reduction in defects.
 Performs diagnostics and troubleshooting in support of designated applications including custom-built as well as Commercial Off the Shelf (COTS) solutions.
 The IT Engineer I is expected to have an excellent understanding of one or more of the business solutions supported, and is mentored by the IT Engineer II and III when complexity, risk, or criticality require.
 Areas included are Business Solutions and Application Development, and Business Analytics.